sandeepkj90/interview_prep/CLASS.md

 7. **Document Structure Elements** → Metadata properties (SEO, linking CSS).

 Would you like **code examples** for any specific category? 😊🚀

+Call the url using fetch and display the user list add the new user to the list using form